trandanhhoang/mock-grpc-and-http/README.md

 # Mock http and grpc server
-- Config json at folder **/mappings.
+- Config json at folder
+  - **/mappings: for mapping from request to file that contains response
+  - **/files: for hold response as json value
 - First time run:
   - $ dcud
 - For GRPC, to reload: